typedb/typedb-docs/09-query/01-match-clause.md

 [tab:end]
 </div>

-This matches instances of attribute with label of `name` and value of `"John"`, regardless of what owns the attribute `name`.
+This matches instances of attribute with label of `nickname` and value of `"Mitzi"`, regardless of what owns the attribute `nickname`.

 #### With a given subset
 To match all instances of attribute types that contain a substring, we use the `contains` keyword.